meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ...
 ```

-As you can see, if the user is logged in, we render the whole app (`isUserLogged`), otherwise, we render the `Login` template.
+As you can see, if the user is logged in, we render the whole app (`isUserLogged`).
+Otherwise, we render the `Login` template.
 Let's now create our helper `isUserLogged`:

 `imports/ui/App.js`